 Many things including age, heredity and gender determine your brow position.
 As we age, the fat dissipates in the brow pad, which causes a sad or tired look.
 In order to correct this, a brow lift may be in order.
 Ideal positioning for women is to have the eyebrows resting slightly above the brow bone, while for men it should be at the brow bone.
 The goal of a brow lift is to elevate the brow conservatively for a pleasing brow position that “opens” the eyes without a “surprised” look.
 This is done through an elevation of the outer portion of the brows and release of the central brow muscles to allow the furrowed brows to return to their natural relaxed position.

 Dr. Mark Richards performs a brow lift using a viewing instrument called an endoscope that requires only a few small incisions just above the hairline.
-The endoscopic brow lift surgeon can clearly see the nerves, blood vessels, and muscles in the area.
+The endoscopic brow lift plastic surgeon can clearly see the nerves, blood vessels, and muscles in the area.
 He can make adjustments to the muscles with little risk of damaging the nerves or causing hair loss.
 Through these adjustments, lines are smoothed, the brows are raised, and the entire face given a more youthful, rested appearance.
 And while a brow lift can make an amazing difference by itself, it can also be performed in conjunction with procedures such as cheek lift, facelift, eyelid surgery, or rhinoplasty.

 *Individual Results May Vary